r3-l5-r3/dotfiles/README.md

-# Welcome to my dotfiles repositories!
+# Welcome to my dotfiles repository!
 Here you'll find dotfiles for some of the past setups/rices/configurations I've set up for my PC (Veone) and laptop (MiAir).
 I use AwesomeWM on Arch Linux for both machines, so you'll be seeing a lot of those.

 Screenshot of each configuration, from new to old -- click the caption to go to an individual dotfile repo! :)